Three Ways Plantation Shutters Will Lower Your Energy Bills

 - Follow correct installation procedures to guarantee that less heat escapes or passes through any window openings.

 - Increase insulation by adding dual-fabric shades to block heat.

 - To maximize energy savings, choose a custom window treatment that fits the exact window opening measurements throughout your home.

 Do Shutters Help Insulate Windows?

 Installing plantation shutters helps insulate your windows.
-Whether installing exterior window shutters or interior, these window treatments improve insulation.
+Whether installing interior window shutters, these window treatments improve insulation.
 Shutters made from a thicker material than blinds will also aid in energy efficiency.

 Interior window shutters insulate a home by preventing the heat from inside the home from escaping through the windows.
 By installing plantation shutters, you will help maintain your home’s temperature through improved insulation in both the cold and hot seasons.
 This barrier can even reduce radiant heat transfer by up to 50%.

 How to Install Insulated Window Shutters with Stanfield Shutters

 Stanfield Shutter is Utah’s premier interior shutter manufacturer since the 1950s.
 For over 70 years, our team has been perfecting our customization process to get what you need.
 Our Utah family company commits to quality, reliability, reputation, and customer satisfaction, including standard shutters and custom creations.